Skip to content

 Execute a paginated query with automatic count and paging.

 Performs: 1.
-Automatic total count query using the provided statement.
-2. Automatic limit/offset application.
-3. Packaging results into a standardized PagedResponse.
+Optional multi-column sorting using public field mappings.
+2. Automatic total count query using the provided statement.
+3. Automatic limit/offset application.
+4. Packaging results into a standardized PagedResponse.

 Parameters: